Swiss Travel Pass Calculator: Find Your Best Option

 This calculator is designed to give you the best possible estimate, but it’s still just a planning tool.
 Here are a few things to keep in mind:

 • Prices can change.
-We’ve used recent 2025 fares and pass prices, but Switzerland isn’t immune to updates.
+We’ve used recent 2026 pass prices, but Switzerland isn’t immune to updates.
 Always confirm current rates before booking.

 • Supersaver tickets are not included.
 These are advance-purchase, nonrefundable tickets that can be cheaper than standard fares, but they’re not compatible with most passes, and they vary day to day.